mark-hager/KC211-Income-calculator/README.md

 More generally, must consider whether income measures should be rounded down.
 The Washington Health Care Authority rounds up the maximum income to the nearest dollar for 138% of the 2022 FPL.
 Using our current calculations, that dollar ammount would equal 139%.

+# To do
+Decimal wtform subclass to allow for commas in income entry.
+Also want to figure out a better way of putting the dollar sign in there automatically, e.g a span.